 - Date the completed Enrollment Agreement is received.

 - Roommate preference.
 (Requests must be mutual; roommate preference takes priority over building preference).

 - Hall and/or room preferences.

 The three main halls that our first-year students reside in are Alumni, Lankenau and Brandt.
 Each hall has the same room layout, however, Brandt hall has movable furniture and carpet, while Alumni and Lankenau have built-in furniture.

 Transfer students are placed with their class cohort.
-Upper-class students generally reside in Beacon Hall, Guild/Memorial Hall, the Independent House of the Sorority Housing Complex, and Wehrenberg Hall.
+Upper-class students generally reside in Beacon Hall, Guild/Memorial Hall, and Wehrenberg Hall.
 There is limited availability in our apartment-style options.
 We try our best to place residents based on preference and hall availability.